Lab Members

 Assistant Director, LiveNOW Lab

-Dr. Lanoye is a licensed clinical psychologist and Assistant Professor in the Department of Internal Medicine, Division of Hematology, Oncology, and Palliative Care.
+Dr. Lanoye is a licensed clinical psychologist and Assistant Professor in the Department of Social and Behavioral Sciences at VCU's School of Public Health.
 She received her PhD in clinical psychology from VCU and completed her clinical residency at the West Virginia University Health Sciences Center.
 Her research interests include health behavior interventions and the effects of physical activity on cognitive functioning in cancer populations.

 Giuliana Zarrella